 Some of the factors that affect an index’s price include big events like interest rate decisions, a country’s economic performance and many others.
 This is why it’s prudent to use fundamental analysis to support your decision to take a particular position.

-Forex trading tends to be the preferred market by professional traders, as it is more complex in comparison to indices trading.
-You must ensure that you know how to trade forex, have a good grasp of the method you’re going to use and have a solid trading strategy before you get exposure.
+Forex trading tends to be the preferred market by experienced traders, as it is more complex in comparison to indices trading.
+You must ensure that you know how to trade forex, have a good grasp of the method you’re going to use and a solid trading strategy before you get exposure.

 As a beginner, it's important to supplement your knowledge before you start trading with real money.
 You can use IG Academy – a self-learning hub, complete with comprehensive trading resources – to help you learn at your own pace.